 Some biomarkers are simple-such as blood pressure, heart rate and the results of blood and urine tests.
-Other biomarkers measure more complex activity that occurs in molecular and cellular forms, including genes, proteins and hormones, as well as genetic material that is shed into the bloodstream from cancer cells, called circulating tumor DNA.
+Other biomarkers measure more complex activity that occurs in molecular and cellular forms, including genes, proteins and hormones, as well as genetic material that is shed into the bloodstream from cancer cells.